Achieving Product-Market Fit in 2024: Why Saudi Arabia is the Next Frontier for Startups

 Startup Metrics for Product Market Fit

 Client Acquisition Cost (CAC) is a startup growth metric that determines how much it costs your company to acquire a new customer.
-You can calculate this by taking total sales for a certain time period, deducting marketing expenditures (salaries, tools, spend, etc.) for that same time period, and then dividing by the number of potential customers you gained during that time period.
+You can calculate this by taking total sales for a certain period, deducting marketing expenditures (salaries, tools, spending, etc.) for that same period, and then dividing by the number of potential customers you gained during that period.
 You must cross-reference this measure with your Customer Lifetime Value (CLV) for it to be relevant.
 The CLV tells you how much money you make from each client throughout their relationship with you.

 Finally, your CLV must be significantly greater than your CAC for your company strategy to be profitable.
 It is a key metric to measure growth.
 As it costs so much more to acquire a new client than it does to resell or upsell to an existing one, keeping track of (and increasing) retention is critical.
 This means that concentrating on keeping and upselling to your existing client base is more important than recruiting new ones.